 I sit on the edge of a couch eagerly awaiting my next sip of the drink I hold in my hand.
 Wine.
 The warm liquid flows down my throat.
 I relish the taste and devour as much as I can as if it is water.
 I fall off the couch with no elegance whatsoever.
 Bursts of giggles escape my lips with no control as I crawl around on the ground pretending to be an animal of some sort.

 I struggle to my feet and look around me.
 I knew only a few people when I first arrived at this rowdy gathering.
 These strangers have morphed into my best friends for the night.
-The music and alcohol unites us.
+The music and alcohol unite us.

 The club we arrive at is where it all begins and ends.
 We look at one another and nod our heads.
 Our bodies flowing to the music.
 Sweat and lust linger in the air the locking of lips begins, tongues dance, groping, determination.
 An abrupt pause occurs, this is it.
 The song reaches its climax.
 The music travels across the room touching each person as it goes.
 It lingers on their skin transforming them from stiff statues to exotic dancers.